jump-dev/JuMP.jl/docs/src/variables.md

 ```
 Since the value (and type) of `A` is unknown at compile time, JuMP is unable to
 infer that `A` is a one-based integer range.
 Therefore, JuMP creates a
-`JuMPArray`, even though it could store these two variables in a standard
+`DenseAxisArray`, even though it could store these two variables in a standard
 one-dimensional `Array`.

 We can share our knowledge that it is possible to store these JuMP variables as